Jack Cohen (businessman): Career

 The first Tesco bank account was opened at the Midland Bank in the Narroway, Mare Street, Hackney.
 A plaque in the branch later marked this event.
 On 2 July 1937 he changed his name by deed poll to John Edward Cohen at the suggestion of his bank manager, whose staff had trouble distinguishing between the many Jacob Cohens banking at the branch in Hackney.

-In 1932, having opened his first Tesco-branded shops, Cohen travelled to the United States to review their self-service supermarkets.
+In 1932, having opened his first Tesco-branded shops, Cohen travelled to the United States to review US self-service supermarkets.
 At the time he was not impressed and felt they would never be accepted in the UK.
 After the war he took another look and listened to his son-in-law Hyman Kreitman, who was very keen.
 He opened one of the first British supermarkets.
 The new strategy was led by Kreitman, who understood how to manage this new style of shop and the crucial tasks of mass buying, selling and logistics.
 Tesco grew strongly.
 It gradually drew ahead of its rivals and took over many of them.

 He expanded the company by takeovers and mergers, making it the fourth largest chain in the United Kingdom by 1968 (behind Co-op, Fine Fare, and Allied Suppliers).
 He campaigned against retail price maintenance, tackled in the second half of the 1960s by the Resale Prices Act 1964, and was a leading instigator of the Green Shield trading stamps scheme in 1963.